Bixal/methods/_methods/tree-testing.md

 permalink: /validation/tree-testing/
 redirect_from:
   - /tree-testing/
 description: A test to see how well people can navigate to the intended location of a given website structure.
+Conduct tree testing after card sorting to increase confidence in navigation content.
 category: Validation
-why: To validate how well users understand the page names and organization of a proposed website structure.
+why: To validate how well users understand the labels, categories, and organization of a proposed website structure, and learn where they may get lost while trying to complete a task.
 timeRequired: 30 minutes to 1 hour per test
 ---
-## What

-A tree test evaluates a hierarchical category structure (tree) of the website by having users find the locations in the tree where specific tasks can be completed.
-It can be done for the whole website or parts of the website.
-It's recommended to conduct tree testing after card sorting and before designing page layouts or navigation menus.

-## Why
-To evaluate, explore and refine proposed menu structure, labels and information categories and quickly check how easy people find information on the website and where they get lost while trying to complete a task.

 ## How to do it